Introduction

 For further understanding of the derivation follow this.

-Stochastic gradient Langevin dynamics is used in the reverse process for sampling/generation.
+Stochastic gradient Langevin dynamics (SGLD) is used in the reverse process for sampling/generation.
 Think about SGLD as a technique that enhances stochastic gradient descent by injecting noise, enabling efficient sampling from complex distributions during the reverse process while aiding convergence to the target posterior.

 \[x_t = x_{t-1} + \frac{\delta}{2} \nabla_x \log p(x_{t-1}) + \sqrt{\delta} \epsilon_t, \quad \text{where} \ \epsilon_t \sim \mathcal{N}(0,I)\]We can understand the SGLD equation better with this example,